a-gavin/a-gavin.github.io/content/blog/rename-network-iface.md

 ## Motivation

-**NOTE:** This assumes you have root privileges on the machine you will configure.

-Depending on the machine and Linux distribution, different network interfaces can and will appear with different names.
+Depending on the machine and Linux distribution, different network interfaces may appear with different names.
 For example, `eth0`, `eno1`, `ens1`, `enp1s0`, and `enx0c9863d1a379` are all [valid Ethernet interface names](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/ch-consistent_network_device_naming).
 Whether you like consistency or just want to give your interfaces more meaningful names, `udev` makes renaming network interfaces straightforward.

 This guide generally targets WiFi and Ethernet interfaces, although concepts will apply to other interface types as well (except Bluetooth).
 It also assumes no pre-requisite software beyond a text editor, although `ethtool` may be useful.

 ## Before Getting Started

+**NOTE:** This assumes you have root privileges on the machine you will configure.

 **Proceed with caution.** It's always a good idea to have physical access to the system when performing networking-related or system-level changes.
 This is especially true for static configurations which largely rely on the interface name.
 It's possible that changes made here will disable networking.